 Indonesian Odds (IND), otherwise known as ‘Indo Odds’, are quite similar to the American Odds, but divided by 100.

-For example, instead of showing a selection at +175, the odds are displayed as +1.75.
+For example, instead of showing a selection at +175, they display the odds as +1.75.
 A bet of 100 units will win 175 units, or to put it simpler a bet of 1 unit will win the bettor 1.75 units.
 Similarly a bet at -1.75 means the bettor needs to stake 1.75 units to win 1 unit, plus your stake returned.

 Malaysian or Malay Odds (MY) are shown as decimals, as per Hong Kong Odds.
 However, these can be displayed both positively and negatively.
 Malay odds of 0.75 will give the bettor a profit of 0.75x your stake.
 So for example, 100 units staked = a return of 175 units (winnings + stake together).
 Malay odds of 0 are the equivalent to an even-money bet where the Fractional Odds would be 1/1 and the Decimal Odds 2.00.
 They have a base unit of 1.00 instead of the 100.00 in US odds.